 Pursuant to subdivision (a) of California Education Code §60605, California requires that each candidate recommended for a credential demonstrate satisfactory ability to assist students to meet or exceed state content and performance standards for pupils.
 The standards-based credential system is intended to hold programs and candidates accountable for teaching and learning and reflect congruence with California's K-12 academic content standards.
-Each of the various pathways for earning a preliminary credential (integrated programs of subject matter preparation and professional preparation, post baccalaureate programs of professional preparation) reflect this requirement.
+Each of the various pathways for earning an initial credential (integrated programs of subject matter preparation and professional preparation, post baccalaureate programs of professional preparation, and intern programs of professional preparation) reflect this requirement.
 Induction and clear preparation programs continue a candidate's work with effectively teaching the student content standards.

-In 2010, the State Board of Education adopted the Common Core Standards (CCSS) and in 2013 the State Board of Education adopted the Next Generation Science Standards (NGSS).
-In recent years, the Commission has been in the process of ensuring alignment of teacher preparation standards to the Common Core Standards and Next Generation Science Standards.
-The Teaching Performance Expectations (TPEs) were revised to reflect California's Common Core in March 2013 and updated more recently in 2016 and TPEs for Special Education were updated in August 2014.
-In addition, the CSET subject matter requirements and examination for multiple subject, Math, English, and Science have been updated to align with the Common Core State Standards (SMRs adopted in June 2013) as well as to align with the Next Generation Science Standards (SMRs adopted June 2016).
-Subject matter programs in Science are submitting documentation demonstrating alignment with the new Subject Matter Requirements.
+In 2010, the State Board of Education adopted CCSS and in 2013 the State Board of Education adopted NGSS.
+In recent years, the Commission has been in the process of ensuring alignment of teacher preparation standards to CCSS and NGSS.
+The TPEs were revised to reflect California's Common Core in March 2013 and updated more recently in 2016 and the TPEs for Special Education were updated in August 2014.
+In addition, the CSET subject matter requirements and examination for multiple subject, Math, English, and Science have been updated to align with CCSS (SMRs adopted in June 2013) as well as to align with the NGSS (SMRs adopted June 2016).
+Subject matter programs in Science are submitting documentation demonstrating alignment with the new SMRs.
 All teacher preparation programs are expected to align their programs to the revised TPEs and to the updated program standards.